samuelkala/PollyWebApp/README.md

 1-To run the project NodeJs and npm packet manager are needed.
 Download them from the Internet.

-2- After cloning the project repo in a folder run in the terminal the following command to install all the needed dependendencies and modules:
+2- After cloning the project repo in a folder, run in the terminal the following command to install all the needed dependendencies and modules:
 ```
 npm install
 ```